MR

 Ways to Get into a Lower Tax Bracket

-• Exemption for taxpayers over 65 years old
+• Exemptions for taxpayers aged 65 and above

 • Child care expenses

-• Yearly maximum allowable Registered Retirement Savings Plan (RRSP) contributions
+• Maximum allowable annual contributions to a Registered Retirement Savings Plan (RRSP)

 Related: TFSA vs RRSP: How to Choose?